 The temporary museum and visitor center offers a small exhibit space highlighting both ancestral and contemporary Caddo.
 There is a 9 – minute site video available to give your students an introduction to the Caddo and Caddo Mounds SHS.

-Koo Hoot Kiwat, The Caddo Grass House (in process, scheduled to be completed winter 2023)
+Koo Hoot Kiwat, The Caddo Grass House (Exterior complete, interior partially complete.)

 Students will learn about the traditional houses and lifeways of the Caddo who lived for centuries at what is now Caddo Mounds SHS.